 Du courage, tu iras mieux d'ici peu => Hold on tight, you will get well soon

 Sois fort (e), tu seras bientôt sur pied => Be strong, you will be up on your feet soon

 Nous espérons que tu te remettras bientôt/ Nous espérons que tu seras bientôt sur pied => We hope that you will be up on your feet soon

 Repose-toi bien => Rest well.

 Depending on your relationship, you can turn these expressions to a formal situation by using vous.

-Wishing get well soon to your close friends or relatives is a way to show that you are caring for them.
-It's then important for you to know the related vocabulary.
+Wishing "get well soon" to your close friends or relatives is a way to show that you are caring for them.
+That's why it is important for you to know the related vocabulary.

 That's all I had for you today.
-If you know other expressions for get well soon, I will be pleased to know about it.
+If you know other expressions for getting well soon, I will be pleased to know about them.